Joey Meneses Player Props: Nationals vs. Braves

-On Friday, Joey Meneses (.419 on-base percentage in past 10 games, 67 points above season-long percentage) and the Washington Nationals face the Atlanta Braves, whose starting pitcher will be AJ Smith-Shawver.
-First pitch is at 7:20 PM ET.
+The Washington Nationals, including Joey Meneses (.429 on-base percentage in past 10 games, 79 points above season-long percentage), battle starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.

-He racked up two hits (going 2-for-3) in his last game against the Diamondbacks.
+In his last game he had a one-hit performance (1-for-4) against the Braves.

 Joey Meneses Game Info & Props vs. the Braves